jumpnow/jumpnowtek-site/_posts/2015-11-15-Upgrade-strategy-for-BBB.md

         fi;

-Linux will run a script like this sometime before shutdown to ensure that an 'ok' file is written to the **flags** partition for the next boot.
+Once the new system has booted successfully, Linux will run a script like this sometime before shutdown to ensure that an `ok` file is written to the **flags** partition for the next boot.

     #!/bin/sh